Pavle Radinović: Pavle's assassination

 Political map delineating zemlje of Bosnian Kingdom, ca. 1412.

-A plot to assassinate Pavle played out during the King Ostoja's 2nd reign, and the best source for the circumstances surrounding the event is a letter written by Ivan Gundulić, Ragusan diplomatic representative who was in Sutjeska in August 1415, where he attended a meeting of Bosnian noblemen at the stanak.
+A plot to assassinate Pavle played out during the King Ostoja's 2nd reign, and the best source for the circumstances surrounding the event is a letter written by Ivan Đivo Gundulić, Ragusan ambasador who was in Sutjeska in August 1415, where he attended a meeting of Bosnian noblemen at the stanak.

 A conspiracy against Pavle must have been hatched in the background of the stanak, held in Sutjeska in August 1415 and attended by all the major noblemen except for Hrvoje Vukčić.

 At the end of the month, in the morning of August 24, 1415, King Ostoja and his son left Sutjeska on horseback.
 With them on their departure were Knez Pavle and his son Petar, Duke Sandalj Hranić, Duke Pavle Klešić, Duke Vukmir of Zlatonosović's, Župan Dragiša of Dinjčić's and Sandalj's brother, Knez Vuk Hranić.
 They departed together in the procession that moved from the royal court in Sutjeska towards Bobovac Fortress along the Bukovica river.

 Nothing foreshadowed the event that was to follow.
 During a walk, at the location called Parena Poljana, somewhere in the canyon of Bukovica between the royal court and the city-fortress Bobovac, a brawl erupted when Sandalj suddenly drew his sword, which was a cue to King Ostoja, who jumped on Pavle's son Petar and bound him, and Vukmir Zlatonosović, who immediately attacked Pavle, who tried to escape but was caught by Sandalj's men, led by his brother, Vuk Hranić, and decapitated on site.
 Pavle succeeded in wounding Vukmir above the right shoulder, but caught by surprise and outnumbered he was unable to defend himself more effectively.
 It seems as if Pavle walked into Sandalj's trap oblivious of his alleged misdeeds.